wandelbotsgmbh/wandelbots-js-react-components/README.md

 ## Contributing

-To set up wandelui for development, first clone the repo and run:
+To set up wandelbots-js-react-components for development, first clone the repo and run:

 ```bash
 npm install